Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 - Compressor damage due to grinding parts.

-The compressor is one of the costliest parts to replace on your air conditioner.
-If it breaks, you’re better off doing air conditioning installation because of this part’s cost.
+The compressor is one of the costliest components to replace on your air conditioner.
+If it breaks, you’re better off doing air conditioning installation due to this part’s cost.

 2. Rust and Mold